 Using a median wage of 50,000 pounds in a back-of-the-envelope calculation, that would be a potential 7.25 billion pound loss just in pure wages.
 Which seems to us to be a high price for making the UK great again

-• More companies announced they were leaving the UK for new headquarters cities including Brexit supporter Sir James Dyson, who’s moving his vacuum cleaner/clever device company to Singapore.
+• More companies announced they were leaving the UK for new headquarters cities including Brexit supporter Sir James Dyson, who’s moved his vacuum cleaner/clever device company to Singapore.
 Dyson, Britain’s 12th richest person, assured everyone his decision at 66 days out has absolutely nothing to do with Brexit.

 Brexiteers defended him by explaining Dyson is a global brand.
 Which is kind of the point … companies are leaving the UK to ensure they still have access to global markets.
 Also on the list of companies bidding London adieu are P&O, the ferry company, which is relocating to Cyrpus.
 See the full story here at The Guardian.